-Rule 15 - Discharge of stormwater
+Rule 1560 - Discharge of stormwater

-- (a) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into lakes, rivers, artificial watercourses, modified watercourses or wetlands, is a permitted activity provided the following conditions are met: - (i) the discharge is not from a reticulated system; and - (ii) the discharge does not originate from industrial or trade premises where hazardous substances are stored or used unless:

-- (1) hazardous substances cannot enter the stormwater system; or - (2) there is an interceptor system in place to collect stormwater that may contain hazardous substances and discharge or divert it to a trade waste system; or - (3) the stormwater contains no hazardous substances except oil and grease and the stormwater is passed through an oil interceptor system prior to discharge; and - (iii) the discharge does not contain any sewage, contaminants from on-site wastewater systems and mobile toilets, or agricultural effluent; and - (iv) for discharges to lakes, rivers, artificial watercourses, modified watercourses or wetlands, the discharge does not result in: - (1) the production of any conspicuous oil or grease films, scums, foams or floatable or suspended materials; or - (2) the rendering of freshwater unsuitable for the consumption by farm animals; or - (3) significant adverse effects to aquatic life; or - (4) any conspicuous change in the colour or visual clarity of the receiving waters at the downstream edge of the reasonable mixing zone; and - (v) except for the discharge of stormwater from a roof, road or vehicle parking area, the discharge is not into water within natural state waters; and - (vi) for discharges to land, the discharge does not cause flooding, erosion, or land instability to any other person's property. - (ab) The discharge of stormwater onto or into land where contaminants may enter water, or into lakes, rivers, artificial watercourses, modified watercourses or wetlands, that does not meet Rule 15(a)(i) is a discretionary activity provided the following conditions are met: - (i) the reticulated system is owned by a territorial authority and is operated by them or their agent; and - (ii) a management plan is provided with the application that sets out, in a manner that reflects the scale and significance of water quality improvements required in the catchment: - (1) targets for the reduction in the volume and frequency of wastewater overflows into the stormwater network, and methods to monitor the volume and frequency of those overflow discharges; and - (2) a monitoring and investigation programme to identify and remedy wastewater cross-connections on private and public land; and - (3) methods to improve the quality of the discharge, which may include capital works, bylaws, investigations, education and preventative activities; and - (iii) demonstration of funding for implementing the management plan is provided with the application. - (b) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into lakes, rivers, artificial watercourses, modified watercourses or wetlands, that does not meet one or more of the conditions in Rule 15(a), excluding condition (a)(iii), and which is not otherwise specified in Rule 15(ab) is a discretionary activity. - (c) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into lakes, rivers, artificial watercourses, modified watercourses or wetlands, that does not meet Rule 15(a)(iii) and is not otherwise specified in Rule 15(ab) is a non-complying activity.
+- (a) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, is a permitted activity provided the following conditions are met: - (i) the discharge is not from a reticulated system; and - (ii) the discharge does not originate from industrial or trade premises where hazardous substances are stored or used unless: - (1) hazardous substances cannot enter the stormwater system; or - (2) there is an interceptor system in place to collect stormwater that may contain hazardous substances and discharge or divert it to a trade waste system; or - (3) the stormwater contains no hazardous substances except oil and grease and the stormwater is passed through an oil interceptor system prior to discharge; and - (iii) the discharge does not contain any sewage, contaminants from on-site wastewater systems and mobile toilets, or agricultural effluent; - (iv) for discharges to a lake, river, artificial watercourse, modified watercourse or wetland, the discharge does not result in: - (1) the production of any conspicuous oil or grease films, scums, foams or floatable or suspended materials; or - (2) the rendering of freshwater unsuitable for the consumption by farm animals; or - (3) significant adverse effects to aquatic life; or - (4) any conspicuous change in the colour or visual clarity of the receiving waters at the downstream edge of the reasonable mixing zone; - (v) except for the discharge of stormwater from a roof, road or vehicle parking area, the discharge is not into water within natural state waters; and - (vi) for discharges to land, the discharge does not cause flooding, erosion, or land instability to any other person's property. - (ab) The discharge of stormwater onto or into land where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet Rule 15(a)(i) is a discretionary activity provided the following conditions are met: - (i) the reticulated system is owned by a territorial authority and is operated by them or their agent; - (ii) a management plan is provided with the application that sets out, in a manner that reflects the scale and significance of water quality improvements required in the catchment: - (1) targets for the reduction in the volume and frequency of wastewater overflows into the stormwater network, and methods to monitor the volume and frequency of those overflow discharges; - (2) a monitoring and investigation programme to identify and remedy wastewater cross-connections on private and public land; and - (3) methods to improve the quality of the discharge, which may include capital works, bylaws, investigations, education and preventative activities; and - (iii) demonstration of funding for implementing the management plan is provided with the application.